 curl -H "Content-Type:application/json".

-Although most endpoints do not yet require authorisation, always include your API key either in a URL param called "apikey" or a header called "x-apikey".
-Excessive anonymous usage may result in IP blocking.
+Although most endpoints do not require authorisation, please include your API key either in a URL param called "apikey" or a header called "x-apikey".

 Please sign up / sign in to see your API key here.